DNS Debt Settlement

 After enrolling, your creditors are sent a notification letter that you are enrolled in the DNS Debt Settlement Program and how the settlement process will work.
 They are also informed to direct all communications directly to DNS.

 You begin to place money into your savings account immediately.
-Once sufficient funds have accumulated, our Settlement Department will begin the process of negotiating a settlement with Creditors with a focus on saving you as much money as possible.
+Once sufficient funds have accumulated, our Settlement Department will begin the process of negotiating settlements with creditors with the focus on saving you as much money as possible.
 This process continues until all of your debts have been paid.

 Should I continue speaking with my Creditors / Collectors?

-In a word, NO. Many Creditors and Collectors use aggressive tactics in an effort to frighten you into paying them directly.
-Some will claim that they will not work with a settlement company, others will try to scare you into not working with settlement companies because they "will rob you of your money".
-These are nothing more than scare-tactics because they know they will get more money out of you if you are forced to deal with them directly.
+In a word, NO. Many Creditors and Collectors use aggressive tactics in an effort to frighten you into dealing with them directly.
+Some will claim that they will not work with a settlement company, others will try to frighten you into not working with settlement companies because they "will rob you of your money" or "they are not reliable."
+These are nothing more than scare-tactics because they know they will get more money out of you if you are convinced to deal with them directly.

-If you are contacted, simply tell them that you are i enrolled in the DNS Debt Settlement Program, give them the telephone number of our Creditor Fax Line (which you will receive after enrolling), and then simply hang up.
-You are paying us to handle the dirty work, so don't take more burden on your shoulders than you have to!
+If you are contacted, simply tell them that you are enrolled in the DNS Debt Settlement Program, give them the telephone number of our Creditor Fax Line (which you will receive after enrolling), and then simply hang up.
+Let us handle your account in a professional manner, it's our business!

 Will the Program prevent collectors from contacting me?

-No. Although Creditors / Collectors are notified that you are enrolled in our Program, they may ignore this and call you anyways.
-They will commonly claim that they have never worked with us or heard of us but this is nothing more than a tactic to try and force you to deal directly with them.
+Although Creditors and Collectors are notified that you are enrolled in our Program, they may continue to call you.
+They often claim that they have never worked with us or heard of us but this is nothing more than another tactic to get you to deal directly with them.
 Provide them with our contact information and hang up the phone.

 Will Collectors call me at home?